RRMoelker/django-full-url/README.md

 pip uninstall django-full-url
 ```

 Encountered a bug or missing a feature?
-Please do create a ticket to help improve this tool!
+Please create a ticket to help improve this tool!